 - Models − List of models in an array.
 Eg. $autoload[‘model’] = array(‘first_model’, ‘second_model’);

 6. Error Handling

-CodeIgniter provides an easy error handling mechanism, because we can able to display the error messages on index.php based on the various environments like development, test, production.
-For example, you can display the errors on development environment and can hide it from testing and production environment as follows.
+CodeIgniter provides an easy error handling mechanism because we can able to display the error messages on index.php based on the various environments like development, test, production.
+For example, you can display the errors on the development environment and can hide it from testing and production environment as follows.

 define('ENVIRONMENT', isset($_SERVER['CI_ENV']) ? $_SERVER['CI_ENV'] : 'development');